Configure the Abuse Report Address

 - Click Save.

-The address that is configured should be an address that has no inbound filtering, and not a "freemail" address as these can often cause problems in receiving the reports.
+The address that is configured should be an address that has no incoming filtering, and not a "freemail" address as these can often cause problems in receiving the reports.

-It is also possible to use other methods of monitoring the outbound spam, if using ARF reports is not possible.
+It is also possible to use other methods of monitoring the outgoing spam, if using ARF reports is not possible.
 For example you may use using API's, CSV reports and/or IMAP.
-See Outbound Spam Monitoring .
+See Outgoing Spam Monitoring .

 Important - When spammers are reported in your network, either via ARF reports or other means, ensure that these problem sources (senders, scripts, etc) are dealt with promptly.